-- 1. Families for who the lack of adequate housing is primary factor in: - a.
+- a.
 The imminent placement of the family's child or children in outof-home care, or - b.
-The delay in the discharge of the child or children to the family from out-of-home care.

-2. Youth 18-24 years of age, who have left foster care at age 16 or older, or will leave foster care within 90 days, and is homeless or is at risk of becoming homeless.
+The delay in the discharge of the child or children to the family from out-of-home care. - 2.
+Youth 18-24 years of age, who have left foster care at age 16 or older, or will leave foster care within 90 days, and is homeless or is at risk of becoming homeless.